 About the Museum

-The Fine Art Museum is the premiere venue for contemporary art in the western region of North Carolina.
+The FAM is the premiere venue for contemporary art in the western region of North Carolina.
 We strive to engage our immediate and extended community to participate and partner with the museum in meaningful ways and act an incubator and laboratory for emerging and established artists.
 Our approach is diverse, educational, and multi-disciplinary—acknowledging all of the creative fields.
 The museum aligns its efforts to echo WCU's 20/20 Vision: Focusing Our Future in positioning and marketing WCU as the cultural heart of western North Carolina in the creative arts.

 About the Bardo Arts Center